mindspore-ai/docs/docs/mindspore/source_en/model_train/custom_program/operation/op_custom_julia.md

 If the custom operator only supports specific input and output data types, you need to define the operator information.
 For the creation of operator information, please refer to [Registering the Operator Information](https://www.mindspore.cn/docs/en/master/model_train/custom_program/operation/op_custom_adv.html#registering-the-operator-information).

+## Custom Operator Use Cases of julia Type

 Takes the function of adding two input tensors as an example to introduce how to define a custom operator of julia type.

 Firstly, users need to implement Julia functions via separate files, such as (add.jl):